 An understanding of how lubricating systems work is crucial to the selection of a

 lubricant for a particular application.
-This essay could be summarized in one sentence:
+"How does a lubricant work?" could be summarized in one sentence:

 lubricants provide a protective film that separates the two rubbing surfaces and reduces